-(6) A temporary service connection may be installed for use over a period of time not exceeding six (6) months.
+10.1.6 Temporary Service Connection.
+A temporary service connection may be installed for use over a period of time not exceeding six (6) months.
 For each such connection, an application shall be filed in accordance with the provisions of Section 4.2 of these Rules and Regulations.
-Rates to be charged for water used from such connection shall be in accordance with "Temporary Construction Service" contained in Exhibit B. The user of a temporary recycled water service shall designate an "Onsite Recycled Water Supervisor" in accordance with the requirements of Section 6.2.2 herein.
+Rates to be charged for water used from such connection shall be in accordance with "Temporary Construction Service" contained in Exhibit B. The user of a temporary recycled water service shall designate an "Onsite Recycled Water Supervisor" in accordance with the requirements of Section 6.2.2.

-10.2 LATERAL SEWER CHARGE
+10.2 LOWER LATERAL CHARGE

-- (1) The District will charge for the installation of a lateral sewer and connection to the customer's building sewer.
+- 10.2.1 Installation Charge.
+The District will impose a charge for the installation of a lower lateral and connection to the customer's upper lateral.
 Said charges, in addition to all other usual and regular charges of the District, including the sewer connection fee, must be paid before the work is performed.
 Such work will be done with charges based upon an estimate of costs made by the District.
-Any required backwater valves and appurtenances shall be provided by the applicant, owner, or customer at his expense. - Whenever lateral sewers, manholes, or other appurtenances are requested to be moved by an applicant for any reason whatsoever, the charges shall be made on the basis of an estimate of costs by the District.
+Any required backwater valves and appurtenances must be provided by the applicant, owner, or customer at his expense. - 10.2.2 Relocation.
+Whenever lower laterals, manholes, or other appurtenances are requested to be moved by an applicant for any reason whatsoever, the charges shall be made on the basis of an estimate of costs by the District.
 The charges herein required are in addition to all other charges required by the District for sewer service and are payable pursuant to arrangements approved by the Board.
 A deposit will be required to cover estimated costs prior to the performance of any work.
 Upon completion of the service relocation, the deposit will be adjusted for actual costs.
 If actual costs differ from the deposited amount, the applicant, owner, or customer shall be invoiced by the District for the excess of the actual cost over the deposited amount, or refunded the difference if less than the deposited amount.